CarmackMo/DynamicScrollRect/README.md

 There are two demo scenes in the Unity project for you to better understand how *DynamicScrollRect* works.
 They can be found in **./Asset/Demo** folder, marked as *'InspectorControlDemo'* and *'ScriptControlDemo'*.
 You will find an object called *'ScrollRect Controller'* in each scene, which provides you some tricks to manage *DynamicScrollRect* by script.

-Basically, you can construct a *DynamicScrollRect* from scratch by adding *'DynamicScrollRect'* script as a component to the object you want it to be and then assign parameters that required by *DynamicScrollRect*.
-However, I strongly recommand you to use the *DynamicScrollRect* prefabs instead, with basic parameters are already configured.
+Basically, you can construct a *DynamicScrollRect* from scratch by adding *'DynamicScrollRect'* script as a component to the object you want it to be and then assign parameters that are required by *DynamicScrollRect*.
+However, I strongly recommend you to use the *DynamicScrollRect* prefabs instead, with basic parameters are already configured.
 You can find them in **./Asset/Demo/Prefabs** folder.

 ![Demo3](Images/Demo3.gif)